Low & Slow Chili

 1/2 habanero chile, seeded and very finely chopped (use less or more depending on

-1 6 oz can Tomato paste (I prefer to buy my tomato paste in a squeeze tube).
+1 (6 oz) can tomato paste (we prefer to buy tomato paste in a squeeze tube).

 Brown the ground beef in a skillet over medium-low to medium heat with the onion and the garlic until no pink remains.